FPSO – Introduction and corrosion control

-High-Pressure water jetting require special PPE and high focus from the operator.
+High-Pressure water jetting requires special PPE and high focus from the operator.
 The water jetting usually operates at around 1700 bar.
 The pressure is very high.
-If any limbs were to be in contact with the water, they would be cut right off.
+If any limbs were in contact with the water, they would be cut right off.

-Conventional mechanical preparation tools often create very high noise levels, sharp fragments, and dust.
+Mechanical preparation tools often create high noise levels, sharp fragments, and dust.